nicwjh/nfp-forecasting/README.md

 ## About

-In this project, we propose a way to perform a smart forecast of key macro indicators.
+In this project, we propose methods to perform a smart forecast of key macro indicators.

 ## Built With